 These threats must be challenged by us all

-Threats to voter rights – suppressive ID laws, hackable machines, Russian interference, a fatuous fraud commission, and the – give the GOP an undeserved advantage in 2018.
+Threats to voter rights – suppressive ID laws, hackable machines, Russian interference, a fatuous fraud commission, and the ongoing plague of gerrymandering – give the GOP an undeserved advantage in 2018.
 This is likely why they remain sanguine in the face of deeply unpopular policies like TrumpCare, which they tried to pass despite overwhelming public rejection, and abysmal approval numbers for both Trump and the GOP.
 There is no need to win over the people when you have decided you’ve already won the election.

 Throughout 2016, as Trump cried out that the election was rigged, and his advisor Roger Stone forecast a “bloodbath” should Trump lose, Democrats were reluctant to emphasize threats to the integrity of our electoral system.
 This reluctance may have well cost them the election.
 To avoid a replay, threats to election integrity must be challenged vigorously and early – not so a particular party can win, but because voting is a constitutional right that must always be protected.